akm2006/stellalpha/README.md

   A real-time log of all trades executed by the agent, providing transparency and instant feedback on the agent's performance.

 - **Portfolio Management**:
-  A comprehensive command center to view current holdings with real-time value conversion, manage your list of followed stars, and configure trade settings like the amount to be used per trade.
+  A comprehensive command center to view current holdings , manage your list of followed stars, and configure trade settings like the amount to be used per trade.

 - **Modern UI**:
   A sleek, futuristic interface with a dark theme and glassmorphism effects, built with **Next.js** and **Tailwind CSS** for a responsive and visually appealing experience.